wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

                "confirmed":false}
         ```

 10. Similarly, add two more Property mediators.
-They retrieve and store the `           doctor          ` details and `           patient          ` details respectively from the response that is received from GrandOakEP, ClemencyEP, or PineValleyEP.
+They will retrieve and store the `           doctor          ` details and `           patient          ` details respectively from the response that is received from GrandOakEP, ClemencyEP, or PineValleyEP.

       - To store `doctor` details: